 Rather than a typo or a forgotten and missing character, what if spelling conventions were subverted as meta resistance to colonialism, starting on the front page of the magazine?

-Naïma Ben Ayed is a Provence born, Paris graduate (France), London (UK) based, type and graphic designer.
+Naïma Ben Ayed (she/her) is a Provence born, Paris graduate (France), London (UK) based, type and graphic designer.
 After working for/with different studios for about 10 years, she recently set up her independent practice as Naïma Ben Ayed Bureau where Latin and Arabic type design and visual communication sit at the same desk.
 Her approach to design is telling stories with letters.
 She regularly leads type design and digital lettering workshops and is particularly interested in opening up the discipline to novice audiences.

 Illustrations by Naïma Ben Ayed.